getpopper/popper-examples/workflows/cloudlab-iperf/README.md

     Docker
     container](http://networkstatic.net/measuring-network-bandwidth-using-iperf-and-docker/)
     on each allocated node, execute an iperf test, and retrieve output files.
+ 4. `teardown`.
+Releases the resources used for the test.
- 4. `plot results`.
+ 5. `plot results`.
 Plot results of the test using a [Gnuplot](http://www.gnuplot.info/) docker image.

 Take a look at the [workflow file](./main.workflow) for more details.